Rick Hansen Foundation AccessibilityTM Certification

 - Trails and Pathways

-DHI Canada strongly believes in the importance of this initiative, and we support the RHFAC through donations and by encouraging site owners to have their locations rated.
-This certification is emerging as an industry standard for gauging how buildings perform for users with mobility, vision or hearing impairments.
-Visit the RHFAC website.
+DHI Canada strongly believes in the importance of this program, and we support the Foundation through donations and by encouraging site owners to have their sites rated.
+We also encourage design professionals to learn about accessibility in the built environment by taking RHF's various training courses.
+RHFAC is emerging as a national benchmark of meaningful access for users with mobility, vision or hearing impairments.
+To learn more, visit the RHFAC website.